Numerical analysis of a baryon and its dilatation modes in holographic QCD: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

-We have investigated the dilatational mode of baryons in holographic QCD based on the Sakai-Sugimoto model, which is constructed with $N_c$ D4 branes and $N_f$ D8/$\bar{\rm D8}$ branes in the superstring theory.
-We have adopted the Witten Ansatz for the rotational symmetric system and have reduced 1+4 dimensional holographic QCD into a 1+2 dimensional Abelian Higgs theory in a curved space.
-In this formulation, a four-dimensional instanton corresponding to a baryon is converted to a two-dimensional vortex.
+We have investigated a baryon and its dilatation modes in holographic QCD based on the Sakai-Sugimoto model, which is constructed with $N_c$ D4 branes and $N_f$ D8/$\bar{\rm D8}$ branes in the superstring theory.
+This theory is expressed as a 1+4 dimensional U($N_f$) gauge theory in the flavor space.

+We have adopted a generalized version of the Witten Ansatz for spatially rotational symmetric systems and have reduced 1+4 dimensional holographic QCD into a 1+2 dimensional Abelian Higgs theory in a curved space.
+In this formulation, a four-dimensional instanton corresponding to a baryon is converted to a two-dimensional Abrikosov vortex.
 We have numerically calculated the baryon solution of holographic QCD using a fine and large-size lattice with spacing of 0.04~fm and size of 10~fm.

-With the Witten ansatz, the relation between both topological objects is obtained, and Higgs zero point and instanton size relation Using the relation between both topological objects, we have theoretically changed the size of the holographic baryon and have investigated its properties, such as the energy and self-duality breaking, as the function of the size parameter.
-Each configuration is a solution of EOM of holographic QCD under the constraints of fixing Higgs zero-point.
+Using the relation between the baryon size and the zero-point location of the Higgs field in the Witten Ansatz, we have theoretically changed the size of holographic baryons and have investigated its properties, such as the energy and self-duality breaking, as function of the size parameter.
+Here, each configuration is a solution of EOM of holographic QCD under the constraint of fixing Higgs zero-point.

-As a time-dependent mode, we have investigated the size oscillation of a baryon and have found that such a dilatational mode takes the excitation energy of 577~MeV.
-Since the dilatation does not change the quantum number, we have identified this mode for nucleon N(940) as N$^*$(1440).
+As time-dependent size-oscillation modes, we have investigated the dilatation modes of a baryon and have found that such a dilatational mode takes the excitation energy of 577~MeV.
+Since the dilatation does not change the quantum number including the parity, we have identified this dilatation mode for the nucleon N(940) as the Roper resonance N$^*$(1440).
 We have conjectured that any baryons are expected to have such a dilatational excitation universally, and their excitation energy would be similar.

 In this respect, further experimental analyses are much desired for excited baryons in terms of the dilatational mode in each baryon channel.
 In particular, the dilatational excited baryons for $\Xi(1320)$, $\Xi^*(1530)$, and $\Omega(1673)$ have not yet been observed experimentally because spin-parity information is not yet confirmed for their excited baryons.